AI skill for infrastructure engineers

 Install

-One file.
+One command.
 Pick your agent.

 Target path: .claude/skills/artofinfra/SKILL.md